Snaacky/chiya/README.md

 ## Why is the docker command so long?

-* The enviromental variables do not have to be in the command but it is simple for them to be located there.
-If you do not wish for them to be located there because of security or other reasons, you can use the `config.yml` file for that useage instead.
+* The environmental variables do not have to be in the command but it is simple for them to be located there.
+If you do not wish for them to be located there because of security or other reasons, you can use the `config.yml` file for that usage instead.
 You simply follow the syntax of the [`config-default.yml`](https://github.com/ranimepiracy/Chiya/blob/master/config-default.yml) and **ONLY** type what you want to change or else you may break future changes.
 * Here is an example of what the two files look like compared to each other.
 Be sure you remove the `!ENV` Infix.
 ![IMAGE](https://i.imgur.com/bJsGCyY.png)